makermak/mqminiproject/index.md

 - **Real Quantum Hardware**: Test my programs on real quantum computers like the ones from IBM and IONQ.
 - **Real-Time Prediction**: Develop tools for real-time noise estimation in quantum hardware experiments.

+I will also be learning as much as I can about quantum computing and information science to be able to carry out more advance researches.
 ---